Jelly-RDF/pyjelly/docs/generic-sink.md

 ### Serializing a stream of statements

-Serializing a generator object of statements to `.jelly` through generic API:
+Serializing a generator object of statements to `.jelly` file through generic API:

 {{ code_example('generic/05_serialize_flat.py')}}